awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_iam.IRole

-IAM role used by the tooling managed nodegroup hosting core Kubernetes controllers like EBS CSI driver, core dns.
+The IAM role used by the tooling managed nodegroup hosting core Kubernetes controllers like EBS CSI driver, core dns.

 ---